 In the international area, there is the particular inhibition of the withholding tax.
 I would be happy to see that withholding tax removed.
 I don't see that we do ourselves much good in collecting a fairly minimal amount of revenue from that tax at the expense of inhibiting a flow of investment into American industry that could be very helpful in terms of improving our productivity and growth.

+very helpful in terms of improving our productivity and growth.
 Senator Byrd.
 That question will come before the Finance Committee rather soon now.
 I would like to get the view of the former Secretary of Treasury.

-Mr. Fowler.
+Mr. FowLER.
 I thoroughly second what Mr. Volcker has said on both scores.
 I think the one single most significant problem about tax policies in investment does have to do with inducing more equity investment.
 I think a survey of the debt-equity ratios of all types of American business over the last 10 to 15 years will show that they have steadily mounted with a much larger percentage of the capital in the form of debt, and that it is time for us to reverse that trend and move back to a more traditional debt-equity ratio.
 I personally don't see how that will come about unless there is some modification in tax policy.
-I would also heartily second what he has said about the foreign witheconomic policy at this time.
+I would also heartily second what he has said about the foreign withholding tax.

-It is a bit of a self-serving statement for one coming as I do from the investment banking business, but I do think that looking beyond that, that the encouragement of both foreign portfolio and in many cases foreign direct investment in the United States is a desirable private business.
+It is a bit of a self-serving statement for one coming as I do from the investment banking business, but I do think that looking beyond that, that the encouragement of both foreign portfolio and in many cases foreign direct investment in the United States is a desirable economic policy at this time.

-Senator HARRY F. BYRD, Jr. Both of you have seen it from the point of view of the Treasury as well as from the point of view of itate banking difficulties?
+Senator HARRY F. BYRD, Jr. Both of you have seen it from the point of view of the Treasury as well as from the point of view of private business.

-In regard to that or rather in regard to investments in this country, foreign governments, is there danger that large withdrawals of CD's by-or other short-term deposits-foreign governments could precip-
+In regard to that or rather in regard to investments in this country, foreign governments, is there danger that large withdrawals of CD's by-or other short-term deposits-foreign governments could precipitate banking difficulties?

-Mr. Volcker.
+Mr. VOLCKER.
 I don't foresee any circumstances that would create difficulties of an unmanageable sort.
 I think one has to think in rather extreme terms to think of a set of conditions that would precipitate withdrawals of a magnitude that would require official support.
 If that did come about, perhaps for some kind of political reason, I think we have adequate tools to deal with the situation.
 The job of the Federal Reserve is really a very fundamental way to deal with problems of this kind if they had an important effect on the liquidity of particular banking institutions.

-Senator Byrn.
+Senator Brad.
 You don't see it as a problem of major concern or one that can't be appropriately handled?

-Mr. Volcker.
+Mr. VOLCKER.
 No; I think anything I could foresee here could be handled.